Master of Science (International Economics)

 Developed, fully taught and awarded by Birmingham Business School, University of Birmingham, UK

-- Provide an appreciation of contemporary economic thinking relevant to global trade, policy and businesses
+- Appreciate contemporary economic thinking relevant to global trade, policy and businesses

 - Develop an appreciation and understanding of mainstream theoretical and applied techniques to help you prepare for or enhance your career

-- Introduce and develop a breadth of knowledge in areas such as trade theory, trade policy, econometrics, etc
+- Introduce and develop a breadth of knowledge in areas such as trade theory, trade policy, econometrics with trade applications, etc

-- Provide the opportunity to combine theoretical knowledge and practical skills in a written dissertation
+- Apply theoretical knowledge, practical skills, tools and techniques in a written dissertation

 Events & Programme Briefings